Susu-spec/avant-garde/README.md

 2. Select a product variation.

-3. Click "Proceed to Checkout" to navigate to the checkout page.
+3. Click "Add to Cart" to navigate to the checkout page.

+## Disclaimer
+This project is not an actual store, it is fictional and uses a photo of the original contraption (albeit artwork) by Marcel Duchamp (one of the most critically acclaimed conceptual artworks of the 20th century).
+Marcel Duchamp’s Fountain (1917) was a porcelain urinal turned into a statement on what constitutes art.
+For more information, [read here](https://en.wikipedia.org/wiki/Fountain_(Duchamp)).